graph TB

 - LangFuse pods can be scaled independently based on demand

-- PostgreSQL provides consistent performance with automatic maintenance
+- PostgreSQL provides consistent performance for user operations with automatic maintenance

 - Application Gateway distributes traffic efficiently across multiple instances